Iconic photographer Leibovitz will mentor teens at Crystal Bridges

 Dramatic.
 Quirky.
 Engaging.
 Iconic.

 Now, her photographs are coming to Crystal Bridges Museum of American Art for "Annie Leibovitz at Work," opening Sept.
 16. The legend herself will be in Bentonville for a sold-out lecture Sept.
-15 -- but it won't be her only visit.
+15 -- but it won't be her only public engagement.
 At 9 a.m.
 Sept.
-16, she'll meet a cohort of teens ages 13-19 who have signed up for "Beyond the Lens," a teen photography mentorship program.
+16, she'll meet a cohort of youngsters ages 13-19 who have signed up for "Beyond the Lens," a teen photography mentorship program.

 "Annie Leibovitz has a long-standing interest in mentoring young creatives, and Crystal Bridges has a long-standing commitment to educate our younger audience in various art forms," says Marta Knodle, Studio Educator, Public Programs, for the museum.
 "This program, specifically tailored to teens, was the ideal way to honor both of these commitments.